 If you are still sweating over what to make for Christmas dinner, look no further.
 This is a meal to remember with Slow Cooker Honey Garlic Beef Tenderloin as the centerpiece!

-Serve Slow Cooker Honey Garlic Beef Tenderloin With:
+Slow Cooker Honey Garlic Beef Tenderloin Recipe

-- Have the butcher cut a whole tenderloin in half so that you can purchase the thick end (they will usually cut the rest into steaks) or buy a "butt beef tenderloin."
+Have the butcher cut a whole tenderloin in half so that you can purchase the thick end.
+(They will usually cut the rest into steaks.)
+Or buy a "butt beef tenderloin."

 - Salt and pepper the whole tenderloin thoroughly.
 Lay the bacon strips out on a clean work surface, touching each other, so they create a rectangular sheet of bacon.
 Lay the whole tenderloin across the bacon and carefully wrap the bacon ends over the top.
 Secure the bacon strips by "sewing" toothpicks through the ends.